- The Commission explains that the delegated act sets reportable KPIs and first sustainability indicators for rating data centres.

 Article 12 focuses on owners and operators of EU data centres whose installed IT power demand reaches the reporting threshold.

-Use this page to check the trigger, reporting cadence, Annex VII data categories, European database publication, and evidence that should support a defensible submission.
+This page helps check the trigger, reporting cadence, Annex VII data categories, European database publication, and evidence that should support a defensible submission.

 Structured answer sets in this page tree.